The Gospel of Jesus Christ - What Paul Preached

 The dividing line is the gospel itself.

-Wellspring teaches a “gospel of the kingdom” that is not the gospel preached by the apostle Paul, not the gospel defended by A. W. Tozer, and not the gospel defended by the Reformers or by historic Christianity.
+Wellspring teaches a “gospel of the kingdom” that is not the gospel preached by the apostle Paul, not the gospel defended by the Reformers, not the gospel defended by A. W. Tozer, and not the gospel recognized by anyone within historic Christianity.

-It is a gospel rooted in Oneness Pentecostal theology, developed at Wellspring Church through the teachings and personal revelations of Norman H. James, and enforced through institutional pressure.
+It is a different gospel rooted in Oneness Pentecostal doctrine, shaped further through the teachings and personal revelations of Wellspring founder Norman H. James, and enforced through institutional pressure.

 Because the gospel defines who belongs to Christ, when the Spirit is given, and how assurance is grounded, this is not a secondary disagreement.
 It is the issue.